hamishgibbs/lifegraph-take-1/README.md

 - Audit for shadowed inherited properties
 - Audit for duplicated entity IDs

+- figure out how to package this and use in any project directory

 #### 30-03-2022
 Zaifen family tree & email templates x